hammadtariq/react-samples/todo-dashboard/README.md

 #Todo Dashboard

-Retrieve data using http request
+A simple Kanban Board using http to get todo's

+## Steps to run
+- npm install
+- npm start